Accessibility links

 • Reuters

-• External media: Approved external media items (such as Tweets and Datawrapper visualizations).
+• External media: Approved external media items (such as Facebook and Telegram posts).

-• Content items: Content items published by your site (such as Videos, Audio clips, and Snippets).
+• Content items: Content items published by your site (such as Videos and Audio clips).

 • See Also links: Rich links to other content pages published by your site.